AndyAshley/dev-portfolio-posts/content/posts/1/post.md

 **Next.js 15** – Because SSR, static generation, and React Server Components.
-**TailwindCSS** – Because while writing CSS from scratch is fun, and I enjoy writing class names that take up the entire DOM.
+**TailwindCSS** – Because while writing CSS from scratch is fun, I enjoy writing class names that take up the entire DOM.
 **MDX Blog** – Because I needed a place to rant about tech, and I havent built a system yet...
 **Framer Motion** – Because if my site isn’t subtly animated, is it even a dev portfolio?
-**Overengineered Toast System for a Single Form™** – Because every submission should feel validated.
+**Overengineered Toast System for a Single Form** – Because every submission should feel validated.

 ## What’s Next?

-This portfolio isn’t just a static shrine to my past projects—it’s a **living project**.
+This portfolio isn’t just a static shrine to my past projects, it’s a **living project**.
 Expect more:

 **Tech deep dives** – I'll write about random things I build (and break).